minuut/image-to-html-css-ascii-art/README.md

 3. Choose the conversion type.
 4. View the ASCII art.
 5. Use the "Return" button to navigate back.

-## Important Note
-This tool is designed for local usage only.

 <br>
 before.jpg after conversion: